Quick checklist for safer Internet use

-All residential and commercial broadband routers ship with a set of factory default settings, typically the same along an entire brand model.
-Typically this includes the administrator username & password used to log in to the router.
-You should change this default password as soon as you have set up your broadband router.
+All residential and commercial broadband routers ship with a set of factory default settings.
+These are usually the same across a brand's entire range.
+These settings include the administrator username and password used to log in to the router.
+You should change this password as soon as you have set up your broadband router.

-Routers that are still set to default usernames and passwords are easy prey to attacks from the Internet.
-The Internode Network Firewall prevents many of these attacks, and is a free feature that is automatically enabled for all residential broadband services.
+Routers that still have their default usernames and passwords are easy prey to attacks from the Internet.
+The Internode Network Firewall prevents many of these attacks, and is automatically enabled for all residential broadband services.

-Furthermore, many broadband routers are shipped with wireless enabled and not secured in anyway.
+Furthermore, many broadband routers are shipped with wireless enabled and not secured in any way.
 This means people may be able to use your Internet connection, and snoop on your Internet traffic.
-By default, Internode ship routers with the wireless access disabled to prevent this common exploit.
+To prevent this common exploit, Internode ships routers with the wireless access disabled.

 Please follow the instructions carefully when setting up the wireless on your broadband router.
-It is a good practice to have your wireless secured with WPA2.
+It is best practice to have your wireless secured with WPA2.
 WPA can be used if your devices don't support WPA2—but be aware it can be cracked in under a minute with the right software.